TEAMMATES/teammates/devdocs/settingUp.md

     Firefox 38.0.5 (latest release as at 7th June 2015) is supported.

 2. Before running the test suite, both the server and the test environment should be using the UTC time zone.
+The server and the test environment should also server the CDN files locally instead.
 Here is the procedure.

     a.
 Stop the dev server, if it is running already.

     b.
 Specify timezone as a VM argument:
        * Go to the `run configuration` Eclipse created when you started the dev server (`Run → Run configurations ...` and select the appropriate one).
-       * Click on the `Arguments` tab and add `-Duser.timezone=UTC` to the `VM arguments` text box.
+       * Click on the `Arguments` tab and add `-Duser.timezone=UTC` and '-DisDevEnvironment-"true"' to the `VM arguments` text box.
        * Save the configuration for future use: Go to the `Common` tab (the last one) and make sure you have selected `Save as → Local file` and `Display in favorites menu →  Run, Debug`.